cmu-sei/foundry-docs/docs/gameboard/support.md

 ### Finding an existing ticket

 From the Support page, use the dropdowns and the **Search** field to locate existing tickets.
 Filter tickets by status:

-- Any and All
+- Any Status
 - Open
 - In progress
-- Not closed (*open* plus *in progress*)
+- Not Closed (*Open* plus *In Progress*)
 - Closed

-Filter by assigned to you, unassigned, and assigned to anyone.
+Filter by *Assigned to me*, *Unassigned*, and *Any Assignment*.
+Finally, you can also *filter by labels*.

 Search by entering terms.
-Search covers ticket summary, labels, challenge titles, and player name.
+Search covers ticket description, label, user, challenge title, and player.

 ## Support from the Support role point-of-view

-Click the links at the top to instantly jump to challenge details, player details, and game details. <!--I'll add more detail here, too, when I can see and test.-->
+Click the links in the ticket header to instantly jump to the submitter's *Game* and *Challenge* details.

 ### Creating new support ticket

-The procedure for support role staff to create a tickets is very similar to procedure for participants to create a ticket (see above).
-However, after a ticket has been created users with the support staff role have more options to manage the tickets.
+The procedure for support staff (i.e., users given the `Support` role) to create a tickets is very similar to procedure for participants to create a ticket (see above).
+However, after a ticket has been created users with the `Support` role have more options to manage the tickets.

 ### Managing support tickets